yiyins2/CS320-FA23/p4/README.md

-# Project 4: Building a Website Sharing EDGAR Web Logs (under major updates, DO NOT start)
+# Project 4: Building a Website Sharing EDGAR Web Logs

 **Important:** This project is the longest one in this semester.
 Please do not wait until the last minute to finish it.